 ‘Preventive Medicine’ education for all; with free and paid Seminars.

 Intensive Courses on ‘Vedic Farming’, ’Hospice Care’, ‘End of Live Care’, ’Shradha Ceremony’ and the ‘Healing Arts’ for all devotees interested; free and donation based.

 Our first line of business is to carry out minor renovations and repairs to prepare our new facility.
-We have the will, the skills and the support.
-Now, with your involvement and blessings, we’ll soon be able to serve many more in need.

 These ‘Start Up’ funds are needed to: * Achieve certain refurbishments and upgrades to the building. * Pay the staff in full (for the first two months) so no last minute volunteering issues occur. * Maintain full building operations, offering ‘Assisted Living Care’ (two months) with five beds for devotees in need.